jundalisay/superb/content/en/research/indian/gita/chapter-17.md

 Offered against the laws, with no due dole
 Of food-giving, with no accompaniment
 Of hallowed hymn, nor largesse to the priests,
-In faithless celebration, call it vile,
-The deed of "Darkness!"--lost!
+In faithless celebration, call it vile, the deed of "Darkness!"--lost!
-Worship of gods

-Meriting worship; lowly reverence
+Worship of gods Meriting worship; lowly reverence
 Of Twice-borns, Teachers, Elders; Purity,
 Rectitude, and the Brahmacharya's vow,
 And not to injure any helpless thing,--